Truro, Massachusetts: Education

-Truro operates the Truro Central School for students from pre-kindergarten through sixth grade.
-The town does not have its own middle or high school; a tuition agreement is in place with the Provincetown and Nauset Regional school districts, the latter of which operates Nauset Regional High School.
+Truro operates the Truro Central School for students from pre-kindergarten through eighth grade.
+The town does not have its own high school; a tuition agreement is in place with Nauset Regional High School to send its students there.
 Cape Cod Times states that normally Nauset secondary schools are the destinations of students above grade 6.
 Formerly Truro residents had the option of going to Provincetown High School.
 Provincetown High School ended operations after 2013.

 There are no private schools anywhere on the lower Cape; high school students additionally have the option of attending the Cape Cod Regional Technical High School in Harwich, Monomoy Regional High School In Harwich, or students can attend Sturgis Charter school In Hyannis.

 There are private scholarships for students from Truro and Provincetown: the John Anderson Francis Family Scholarship Fund and the Captain Joseph F. Oliver Scholarship Fund. c.
 2019 each year the number of applicants ranged from 6–10, a figure the organizers consider to be low.

-The Truro Public Library is in the city.
+The Truro Public Library is a center of community activity.
 The library has a puppet theater performance.
 The outside of the facility has a pavilion.
 Cynthia McCormick of Cape Cod Times described it as "a home away from home for parents".

 Transportation

-U.S. Route 6 (US 6) is the main route through town, traveling through the town from south to north on its way to Provincetown.
-The "second" portion of the Cape's Massachusetts Route 6A (Route 6A) begins in the town, tracing the original path of US 6, and traveling into Provincetown barely 250 ft south of the main route.
+Two state-maintained routes serve Truro.
+U.S. Route 6 (US 6) is the main route through town, traveling through the town from south to north-northwest on its way to Provincetown.
+The "second" portion of the Cape's Massachusetts Route 6A (MA Route 6A) begins in the town, splitting from US 6's current routing and then following the original path of US 6, which parallels the newer highway.
+MA Route 6A eventually enters Provincetown barely 250 ft south of US 6.
+While both routes follow a primarily north-south trajectory within Truro, they are signed east-west to match the general direction of the full length of the routes.

 There is no rail or air service in the town; the nearest regional airport is located in neighboring Provincetown.
 The nearest national and international air service can be found at Logan International Airport in Boston.